Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: Numerical tests

 We make here a parametric study with $N\in\{3,100,500\}$ to ensure the consistency of the results for different sizes of the \Node.
 For the sake of clarity, we describe below in detail only the case $N=3$; analogous settings are used for the remaining two test cases.
+For each case $n=2$.